In this guide, we show you how to write efficient code that can be used for signal and image processing, neural networks, or game applications.

 Processor manufacturers provide tools to make SIMD optimizations easily accessible for developers.
 Arm Neon intrinsics are built-in functions that you can access from C/C++ code.
 The compiler replaces these functions with assembly instructions that closely map C/C++ code.
 As demonstrated in this guide, you can use Neon intrinsics to easily vectorize your code with just a few changes.

-In this guide, we create an Android app that uses Neon intrinsics to process a 1D signal.
+We will create an Android app that uses Neon intrinsics to process a 1D signal.
 The signal is the sine wave with added random noise.
 It shows how to implement the truncate thresholding and convolution of that signal.
 Thresholding is usually the first step in various image-processing algorithms, while convolution is the primary signal and image-processing tool.

-At the end of this guide, you can check your knowledge.
+At the end of this guide, you can Check your knowledge.
 You will know how to use Neon intrinsics for Arm-powered mobile devices.

 Before you begin